obianalysts-umich/.github/profile/README.md

 ## Hi there!

-The Obstetrics Initiative (OBI) is a state-wide data-driven quality improvement project comprised of 75 Michigan maternity hospitals.
-To know more about us, please visit our awesome website at: https://www.obstetricsinitiative.org/
+The Obstetrics Initiative (OBI) is a statewide Collaborative Quality Initiative transforming the experience and outcomes of childbirth care.
+With multidisciplinary teams at over 70 hospitals, we are changing the culture of healthcare, advancing equity, and improving outcomes for all after childbirth in Michigan.

+## Team Practice

 This github account is used to track all the analytic team's work.
 Most of the repos are private.

-## Team Practice

 ### Syntax and folder organization